Junyi00/tp/docs/UserGuide.md

 You should see that _Lyndon Edwards_ has _800 points_.

 Now that _Lyndon Edwards_ has some points, let's claim a reward on his behalf for being a loyal customer.
-In this scenario, let's say that it costs _500 points_ for a water bottle.
+In this scenario, it costs _500 points_ for a water bottle.
-Let's use _500 points_ from _Lyndon Edwards_ to reward him with a water bottle!
+Let's deduct _500 points_ from _Lyndon Edwards_ to reward him with a water bottle!
-Using the [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints) command, you can then easily track his new points again.
+Using the [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints) command, you can then track his new points again.

 Enter the following command to subtract points from _Lyndon Edwards_ after claiming a reward for him.